The bachelor of science in Geophysical Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

-- Demonstrate an ability to apply engineering principles and techniques towards the practical application of geophysical methods.
+- Demonstrate an ability to apply engineering and scientific principles and techniques towards the practical application of geophysical methods.

-- Demonstrate the skills necessary to enter the geophysical exploration industry at the professional level and be successful throughout their careers.
+- Demonstrate the skills necessary to enter the geophysical exploration industry, contribute at the professional level and be successful throughout their careers.

 Graduates of the Geophysical Engineering Program will have demonstrated: